privacygmail cleanupemail security

 How it works:

-5. Data retained on servers (varies by policy)
+5. Data stays on the servers (varies by policy)

 Technical architecture: